 Disclosure: Please note that some of the links below are affiliate links, and at no additional cost to you, I will earn a commission if you decide to make a purchase.
 Please understand that I have experience with all of these companies, and I recommend them because they are helpful and useful, not because of the small commissions I make if you decide to buy something.
 Please do not spend any money on these products unless you feel you need them or that they will help you achieve your goals.

 PokerTracker 4 is the premier poker tracking software on the market today.
-I’ve been using it for years now and it’s helped me to improve my game tremendously.
+I’ve been using it since 2006 and it’s helped me to improve my game tremendously.
 With its awesome and easily adaptable HUD, I’m able to find multiple ways to exploit my opponent’s tendencies.
 Quick and easy hand history reviews with a great player and real-time stats make studying my plays and my opponents very effective.
-Click here or the banner above to learn more.
+Click here to learn more.

 Send me a screen shot or forward me your emailed purchase receipt and I’ll send you a full copy of my Smart HUD!
 All you have to do is import it, set it as your table default, then you’re off to the races.
-Send email to [email protected]
+Forward your PT4 purchase confirmation to email@example.com.

 Range Analysis Software Recommendation: Flopzilla

 Flopzilla is the most incredible range analysis software available.
 It’s designed to let you quickly and easily figure out how a range hits a board.
 Just enter a preflop range and a board and Flopzilla will work out for you how often that range hits hands like top pair, middle pair, a flush draw, a gutshot, etc. The interface is designed to be quick, easy to use and intuitive.
 This is the perfect software for analyzing hands and improving your hand reading skills.

 Screen Capture Software Recommendations: OBS